Check Your Expected Graduation Term

 All degrees | White

 The velvet border on a master's candidate's hood represents the subject in which the degree is earned, while the lining and chevron colors represent the university granting the degree.
 Cal Poly's colors are represented with green lining and gold chevrons.

-Effective Fall 2015, a mandatory commencement fee will be automatically charged to all eligible graduates and all student who have achieved 75% degree completion.
+A mandatory commencement fee will be automatically charged to all eligible graduates and all student who have achieved 75% degree completion.
 The fee will be charged to the student's account.
 The commencement fee covers the cost of all commencement-related services, resources, events, staffing and all programmatic elements of the commencement experience from beginning to end.
 For further details, please visit the Student Accounts website.